 A.D.
-Included among the manuscript documents in the British Museum, connected with the North-west passage, already cited, are various notes and memoranda connected with a voyage of discovery intended to be made in some direction which is not specified; but, from certain circumstances, it may be inferred they relate to a projected fourth voyage towards the North-west under the command of Sir Martin Frobisher.
-The circumstances are: the arrangement of the papers, combined with the interest taken in the project by Frobisher; by his former Lieutenant-General, Fenton; and by other parties, who, it may reasonably be presumed, were engaged in promoting the preceding undertakings, in which those navigators were employed.
-Positive evidence of the fact is nevertheless wanting, and the researches of some future inquirer may prove the opinion now expressed to be erroneous.
+Included among the manuscript documents in the British Museum and the interview of the second s British Museum, connected with the North-west passage, already cited, are various notes and memoranda connected with a voyage of discovery intended to be made in some direction which is not specified ; but, from certain circumstances, it may be inferred they relate to a projected fourth voyage towards the North-west under the command of Sir Martin Frobisher.
+The circumstances are: the arrangement of the papers, combined with the interest taken in the project by Frobisher ; by his former Lieutenant-General, Fenton; and by other parties, who, it may reasonably be presumed, were engaged in promoting the preceding undertakings, in which those navigators were employed.
+Positive evidence of the fact is nevertheless wanting, and the researches of some future inquirer may prove the opinion now expressed to be erroncous.
 Yet, lest information should be omitted by rejecting the supposition, the substance of the documents is communicated.